-So, what is a DUI?
-It is the acronym (abbreviation) identifying the motor vehicle crime for which local law (by any other acronym) seeks to arrest, prosecute and punish that person for putting the public at risk.
+So, what’s a DUI?
+It is the acronym (abbreviation) identifying the motor vehicle crime for which local law (by any other acronym) seeks to arrest, prosecute, and punish that person for putting the public at risk.
 A secondary goal of an arresting officer making DUI charges is to suspend or revoke his or her driving privileges.DUI Meaning: Drunk Driving and Drugged Driving in America

 Because all states’ DUI laws vary in wording and scope, a garden-variety dictionary only scratches the surface.
 Original laws (NY and NM were the first states) dating back to 1910 were only targeting a driver’s blood alcohol content.
 Plus, various states have created shortcut words to describe their drunken driving laws, like “deuce” in California (which relates to the numeric code section last numeral, “2”.

 The crime of drinking and driving is so well-known that an iconic TV show, “D.U.I.” aired in 2011 and 2012.
 Plus, other police televisions series like “COPS,” “Real Stories of the Highway Patrol,” and others periodically highlighted drinking drivers being arrested.

 Today’s legislation comprehensively criminalizes being all impairing substances of any type of substance ingested.
 All states impose fines, even for a first offense DUI.
 All impose probation, and loss of driving privileges.
 A substantial majority have mandatory jail time.
 Community service hours are also universally mandated.